geoboom/facemask-workshop/README.md

 - `jupyter notebook` - a live python execution environment typically used for exploratory :mag: data analysis.
 - `nodejs` and `npm` - nodejs is a js (javascript) runtime built on chrome's V8 engine :car: and npm is a package manager for nodejs.

-You may find the detailed installation instructions for your favorite operating system (Linux/Mac/Windows) below.
-We know it looks pretty lengthy but it won't take more than 20 minutes! :pray::pray::pray:
+You may find the detailed installation instructions for your operating system (Linux/Mac/Windows) via the links below.
+We know the instructions might look pretty lengthy but it won't take more than 20 minutes! :pray::pray::pray:

 If you use a **Windows** machine, click [here](windows.md).